peek/peek-pg/README.md

 # Peek::PG

-Provide a peek into the Postgres queries made during your application's requests.
+Take a peek into the Postgres queries made during your application's requests.

 Things this peek view provides: